 Understanding Chinese Policies and Cross Asset Implications

-Ben Luk and Yuting Shao, State Street Global Markets Research | Replay Coming Soon
+Ben Luk and Yuting Shao, State Street Global Markets Research | Replay Available

 China’s increasing importance not only in emerging markets but also globally means investors are closely following every move out of Beijing.
 Meanwhile, with China’s post-Covid pent-up demand start to run out of steam, continued weak prices and property sector slump underpin concerns on whether China is able to turn the macro economy around.
 What’s more, the 3rd Plenum and upcoming US general elections add another layer of policy and geopolitical uncertainty.
 In this summer session, Ben Luk and Yuting Shao take a deep dive into China’s macro economy and asset classes to try to understand the dynamics of underlying drivers and implications for emerging markets and broader global economy.